 While a real estate agent license enables people to be involved in buying or selling and take a commission from the transaction, agents need to work under a broker.

-Each time they close a transaction, their commission goes to the real estate broker.
-The broker keeps a part of that but gives the agent their cut, which is usually the biggest share of the commission.
+Real estate agents are usually not paid directly.
+Each time they close a transaction, their commission goes to the real estate broker they work under.
+The broker keeps a part of that but gives the agent a cut, the exact value of which depends on the agreement between the agent and broker.

 - Seller’s agents help people who want to sell their home.
 They advise on how to prepare the home for selling, which might include staging it.
 They promote the listing and work to bring interested buyers to the property.
 Then, should a buyer make an offer, they work with the buyer’s agent — possibly presenting counteroffers on the seller’s behalf — to reach an agreed-upon price.
 Once the seller accepts the offer, they continue working with the seller until the transaction closes.